scholl-lab/vcf-filtering/README.md

 - `fields_to_extract`: (Optional, default: Various fields including gene info, predictions, allele counts) The fields to extract.
 - `sample_file`: (Optional, default: "samples.txt") The path to the file containing the sample values to use for replacement.
 - `replace_script_location`: (Optional, default: "./replace_gt_with_sample.sh") The location of the `replace_gt_with_sample.sh` script.
+- `replace_script_options`: (Optional) Additional options to pass to the `replace_gt_with_sample.sh` script.
+This can be used to append genotype values to sample names for non-"0/0" genotypes.
 - `output_file`: (Optional, default: "variants.tsv") The name of the output file.

 ## Configuration File